Promise of Marriage Is Not Rape Supreme Court Quashes Rape Complaint Filed after 4 Years

 Online shopping in India is convenient, but it comes with its share of troubles.
 Buyers often receive defective products, face delayed or failed deliveries, and struggle with refunds or hidden charges.
 Poor website navigation and unresponsive customer care only add to the frustration.
 These issues can leave shoppers disappointed and seeking a resolution.
 In this article, you will find the common consumer complaints in online shopping.

-Let us discuss the top 10 common consumer complaints in online shopping:
+Let us discuss the most common consumer dispute in Online Shopping:

 1. Defective or Damaged Products